Anxiety and Trauma Focused Therapy for all of California

 ADHD Evaluation & Treatment

 Have you struggled with constant worry since you were a child?
-Had difficulties managing your emotions (e.g., emotional meltdowns or significant temper tantrums as a kid)?
+Had difficulties managing your emotions (e.g., emotional meltdowns, regular and intense mood swings or significant temper tantrums as a kid)?
 Find it more challenging to stay focused on one task than your peers?
 Always had difficulty sitting still or relaxing?
 Feeling as if you always have to be busy doing something or that you mind just don't stop worrying or thinking?
 Find it difficult to wait your turn in conversations or feel the need to interrupt others often?
 Make small careless mistakes often and don't know why?
 Have a hard time starting or maintaining work on something that is either boring or stressful?
 Are you often prone to daydreaming, feeling confused, bored, or spacey ("in a fog")?

-ASD Evaluation & Treatment
+Autism Evaluation & Treatment

 Since you were little, have you found it difficult to understand what others are thinking or feeling?
 Is it challenging to read facial/social cues or body language?
 Do you struggle to follow along in social conversations or to keep them going?
 Notice that you tend to steer conversations towards things you know well or enjoy and take over said conversations?
 Have or had difficulties developing and maintaining friendships?
-Have you always had a hard time managing your emotions (e.g., emotional meltdowns or temper tantrums)?
+Have you always had a hard time managing your emotions (e.g., emotional meltdowns or perpetually feeling burnt out and drained)?
 Do you tend to prefer maintaining the same consistent routine day in and day out to avoid getting stressed or overwhelmed?
 Notice that you tend to prefer binge watching the same shows over and over, despite having many other new shows that you are interested in?
 Do you usually find yourself engaging in the same small set of interests or hobbies?
 Felt like an alien or a foreigner in a foreign land most of your life, not belonging anywhere you go?
 See the world in all-or-nothing/black-or-white terms and have a hard time seeing it otherwise?
 Feel a strong need for fairness and justice and experience significant reactivity when it's violated?